 1897, aka Newport Hotel, 2 South Terrace, on the corner with Market St. In 2022, the Flight Club.

 History.
 Opened in 1897 as the Newcastle Hotel, with Martin Murphy as the hotel keeper, owned by David Connor.
 Architects Cavanagh and Cavanagh carried out alterations and additions in brick and stone in 1906, including the two storey verandah.
 Alterations to floor plan in 1946, 1967 and 1971, the latter including covering the courtyard.

-The name was changed from the Newcastle Club Hotel to the Newport in c1986 after renovations.
+The name was changed from the Newcastle Club Hotel to the Newport c.
+1986 after renovations.
 Again renovated in 2001/02.

 Two storey prominent corner hotel adjoining 62 Market Street, has a zero setback from the pavement.
 The façade is rendered and painted brick, the sides are stone.
 A zincalume hipped roof has four chimneys with corbelling and is fronted by a parapet.
 The decorative parapet has a balustrade with 'Newcastle Club Hotel Est. 1897' appearing in the central decorative pediment.
 The verandahs have a Colorbond bull nosed roof supported by metal posts with cast iron balustrade on the first floor and posts with cast iron fringe on the ground floor (not original).
 There are stained glass leadlight transom windows above the entrances on the ground floor.